 Geolocation error can be a make or break when trying to place your bets.
 It’s not just sportsbook users facing these problems, you can also get player location and geolocation errors with mobile casinos.
 We are going to run through some troubleshooting tips to get you back betting.

 The sportsbooks we have found that has the best and most reliable & accurate geolocation feature are:

 BetMGM geolocation performed the best when we tested this across several states and state borders.
 This was closely followed by PointsBet Sportsbook which also worked very well, then DraftKings sportsbook.
 If you have issues with either of these sportsbooks, then follow these steps below.
 A good way to overcome issues like this is to use 2 betting apps then you can always use the other if one doesn’t work.

-The sportsbook we had most issues with was FanDuel.
-We saw the FanDuel geocomply no token error or Restricted Location quite a lot and would suggest using William Hill, BetMGM sportsbook, or DraftKings over FanDuel as it’s a persistent issue.
+The sportsbook we had the most issues with was FanDuel.
+We saw the FanDuel geocomply no token error or Restricted Location quite a lot and would suggest using Caesars Sportsbook, BetMGM sportsbook, or DraftKings over FanDuel as it’s a persistent issue.

 This is a pertinent question amid the ongoing discussion about and expansion of mobile and online sports betting.
 The rules and regulations around legal sports betting state sportsbooks must use geolocation technology and are only allowed to accept bets from players physically present in-state or face hefty fines.

 For this technology to work, it requires a combination of software and hardware designed to “fence” devices.
 So, if we take New Jersey as an example, as mobile sports betting is legal, the state is virtually “fenced” so players there can place their bets without hassle.
 The issues arise and get complicated when you consider other states, such as Mississippi, where mobile sports betting is legal but only on-site at physical casinos.
 This means a different kind of ‘geofence’ needs to be adopted.